 - How information is disseminated through various sources, including the college catalog, online enrollment portal, and counseling appointments - How information is collected by the curriculum committee, institutional research, community engagement, honors, etc. - Is there a specific center, program, or office that works to collect data as well as to help enroll students? - Check with admissions and records to learn how designations are provided, if at all, on transcripts.
 If a designation is not available for an official transcript, is a separate certificate of activity transcript provided to students? - Is program information shared during new student orientation or first-time counseling meetings? - b.
-Describe how your campus has designed new curricular programs and initiatives or redesigned existing ones to both increase students' access to and participation in community engaged activities (particularly students who are not currently engaged) so that a relatively larger portion of students have the opportunity for developing the cultural competencies, asset-based approaches, and values of reciprocity for engaging with communities.
+Since your last application, describe how your campus has designed new curricular programs and initiatives or re-designed existing ones to both increase students' access to and participation in community engaged activities (particularly students who are not currently engaged) so that a relatively larger portion of students have the opportunity for developing the cultural competencies, asset-based approaches, and values of reciprocity for engaging with communities.

-This question asks to what extent students on your campus are provided scaffolded community engagement opportunities as they progress through their undergraduate experience.
+This question is asking to what extent students on your campus are provided scaffolded community engagement opportunities as they progress through their undergraduate experience since your last classification.
 If you are a medical or professional program, how are your students provided scaffolded community engagement experiences in their training?